Ian MacKaye: Other projects

-Dischord records
+Dischord Records

 MacKaye co-founded Dischord Records with Jeff Nelson in 1980 and it continued as a DIY project, whereby those involved learned how to produce records – MacKaye claims that they crafted 10,000 singles by hand for a Teen Idles release.

 Career

 Campaigning, business and activism

 Throughout his career, MacKaye has opted to advertise in independent and underground media and perform in unconventional venues.
 Such practices keep admission prices low (in the US$5–US$15 range) and allow fans of all ages to attend performances.
 Maintaining a low overhead and protecting monetary assets are also important ideals for MacKaye, who in the summer of 1990 formed the corporation Lunar Atrocities Ltd in order to shield his own and his bandmates' personal assets from the threat of lawsuits.
 As Seth Martin, MacKaye's financial adviser explained to the Washington Post in a 1993 interview: "protection from liability is the main reason to form a corporation, and for these guys it makes sense.
 If someone got hurt stage-diving and decided to sue, it would be a little harder to go after their personal assets."

 MacKaye has also been known to rebuke concert violence and to confront crowd surfers and other unruly concert attendees who start fights.
 This is especially true of his days with Fugazi.
 When audience members became belligerent or violent at a Fugazi show, the band would cease to play (sometimes right in the middle of a song) and MacKaye would tell them to stop.
-If those people continued their deviant behavior, he would have their admission price refunded and have them ejected from the concert venue.
+If those people continued their behavior, he would have their admission price refunded and have them ejected from the concert venue.

 In 2007 MacKaye provided technical audio assistance to Alan Canfora, a former Kent State University student who, in 1970, was injured by a gunshot while protesting the U.S. invasion of Cambodia.
 MacKaye cleaned up a field recording of the incident made by another student.
 According to Canfora, a voice can be heard on the tape yelling, "Right here!
 Get set!
 Point!
 Fire!" before a 13-second volley of gunfire commences.